-Note: <accesskey> is browser and platform dependant.
+<accesskey> is browser and platform dependant.
 The following table lists the default access keys for supported browsers.

 Windows Linux Mac

 Internet Explorer Alt Alt

-Chrome Alt Alt Ctrl+Alt
+Chrome Alt Alt Ctrl + Option

-Firefox Alt+Shift Alt+Shift Ctrl+Alt
+Firefox Alt + Shift Alt + Shift Ctrl + Option

-Safari Alt Ctrl+Alt
+Safari Alt Ctrl + Option

-Before using pgAdmin to manage objects that reside on a server, you must define a connection to the server; for more information please see Connecting to a Server:
+Before using pgAdmin to manage objects that reside on a server, you must define a connection to the server; for more information please see Connecting to a Server in the next section.